demetriuszhomir/ImageBatchDownloader/README.md

 ⚠️ The tool is in development ⚠️

-You can download the fully functional prototype here: [prototype/ImageBatchDownloader.html](prototype/ImageBatchDownloader.html)
+You can download the prototype here: [prototype/ImageBatchDownloader.html](prototype/ImageBatchDownloader.html)
 <br>
-The prototype was created entirely using GitHub Copilot.
+The prototype is feature-complete and created entirely using GitHub Copilot.

 ## Features